astampoulis/makam-paper-funpearl/makamcode/08-metaml.md

       < stlc.lam (fun x => stlc.mult (stlc.app ~I x) x) >
 ```

 ADVISOR.
-I see, you're using the `~I` notation for antiquotation.
 It's a plan.
 So, let's get to it.
 Should we write some of the system down on paper first?

 STUDENT.
 Yes, that will be necessary.
 For this example, we need only the lifting construct and the
 `letobj` typing rules; we will work on dependent functions afterwards.
 Here are their typing